larsondg2000/PortfolioRisk/README.md

 ## Usage

 1. Input the portfolio details in `my_stocks.csv`.
+   - Note: columns need to be 'Ticker' and 'Value'
 2. Run the program to generate `stock_prices.csv` and `risk_output.csv`.
 3. View the plotted risk chart for a graphical representation of risk distribution.